iamgamelover/typr/README.md

-# This is an AO Chatroom for testing
+# This is an AO Twitter for testing
 Using the aoconnect.